pvankranenburg/ismir2025/README.md

 ## Overview

 This project provides a data-driven approach to estimate optimal keyboard temperaments from symbolic music data, focusing on minimizing deviations from pure intervals.
 The method is applied to Johann Sebastian Bach's *Well-Tempered Clavier* (WTC) as a case study.
-The repository includes Python code, data, and a web application to explore the results.
+The repository includes Python code, data, and a web page to explore the results.

 ## Repository Contents